Abbasid civil war (865–866): Background

 The caliph al-Mutawakkil (847–861) had created a plan of succession that would allow his sons to inherit the caliphate after his death; he would be succeeded first by his eldest son, al-Muntasir, then by al-Mu'tazz and third by al-Mu'ayyad.
 In 861 al-Mutawakkil was assassinated by a group of Turkish military officers, likely with the support of al-Muntasir.
 During al-Muntasir's short reign (861–862), the Turks pressured him into removing al-Mu'tazz and al-Mu'ayyad from the succession.
 When al-Muntasir died, the Turkish officers gathered together and decided to install the dead caliph's cousin al-Musta'in on the throne.
 The new caliph was almost immediately faced with a large riot in Samarra in support of the disenfranchised al-Mu'tazz; the rioters were put down by the military but casualties on both sides were heavy.
 Al-Musta'in, worried that al-Mu'tazz or al-Mua'yyad could press their claims to the caliphate, first attempted to buy them off and then threw them in prison.

 After the suppression of al-Mu'tazz's supporters, the caliph's reign continued largely unabated until 865.
 The continual inability of the government to pay the soldiers, however, combined with infighting among the ranks of the Turks, threatened the stability of the regime.
 At the beginning of 865, a quarrel among the Turkish officers broke out, and the general soldiery quickly became involved.
 When one of the officers was killed, the soldiers turned violent, and soon they were rioting throughout the streets of Samarra.
 Faced with this hostile situation, al-Musta'in and two of the senior Turkish officers, Wasif and Bugha al-Sharabi, decided to leave Samarra for Baghdad, where they were arrived in the first week of February 865.
-Upon their arrival, they were greeted by the city's powerful Tahirid governor, Muhammad b.
-'Abdallah, in whose palace the caliph took up his residence.
+Upon their arrival, they were greeted by the city's powerful Tahirid governor, Muhammad ibn Abdallah ibn Tahir, in whose palace the caliph took up his residence.

 When the Turks in Samarra realized that al-Musta'in had departed from the city, they cut off traffic to Baghdad.
 A delegation of Turks then went to see the caliph; when they arrived, they asked for forgiveness for their actions and for the caliph to return with them to Samarra.
-Al-Musta'in, while promising the Turks that they would continue to be paid, refused to leave Baghdad, and he and Muhammad b.
-'Abdallah mocked them for their perceived insolence.
+Al-Musta'in, while promising the Turks that they would continue to be paid, refused to leave Baghdad, and he and Muhammad ibn Abdallah mocked them for their perceived insolence.
 The humiliated Turks angrily returned to Samarra and told their compatriots what had happened; they then decided to depose al-Musta'in.
 The soldiers released al-Mu'tazz from his prison and acknowledged him as their caliph.
 Al-Mu'tazz agreed to the proposal and an oath of allegiance was drawn up; many of the officials in Samarra then swore allegiance to him.